toku345/toku345/README.md

 ### 👀 I’m interested in

 - Software prototyping
-- UX design & UX engineering

 ### 🌱 I’m currently learning

-- JavaScript & TypeScript
-- HTML
-- CSS

-### :heart: I want to learn

-- Graphics programming
-- C++
+- Python
-- Rust
+- LLMs / RAG

 <!---
 toku345/toku345 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.